All Episodes

 Second, we've got to make sure you can take care of yourself and be responsible for the basic needs and necessities of an individual.

-That's why I think you know, if the Democrats aren't gonna sit, they're gonna ignore every invitation of the president.
+That's why I think, you know, if the Democrats aren't going to sit, they're going to ignore every invitation of the president.

-They're not Nancy Pelosi won't even take a deal on dreamers and DACA.
+Nancy Pelosi won't even take a deal on Dreamers and DACA, the things they said they want.

 I'm convinced the president will just go it alone, which is fine with me.

-And by the way, and some liberals will say, well, that's that's a defeat.
+And by the way, and some liberals will say, well, that's a defeat.

-If you can't get Congress to sit and negotiate and the drugs are still pouring in, you gotta fix it because that's his pledge to the American people that he made and his constitutional pledge.
+If you can't get Congress to sit and negotiate and the drugs are still pouring in, you got to fix it because that's his pledge to the American people that he made and his constitutional pledge.

 Hey, Susanna, how are you?